Kalva014/WannaDance/README.md

 ![IMG_0428](https://user-images.githubusercontent.com/46539140/206002770-fd42fc13-1088-4450-ad84-549fdf8678ff.jpg)
 ![IMG_0478](https://user-images.githubusercontent.com/46539140/206003144-346c6f2f-1039-4052-894f-9ffe52dda4c4.jpg)

+# Challenges:
+Some of the major obstacles that we came across when constructing our final project was specifically with the smart plugs.
+There were several network issues due to the security layer so we had to switch to a private network.
+Specifically "Device_Farm" which is maintained by a lab at Cornell Tech.
+In addition, we also faced some trouble when constructing the physical device.
+There were some design challenges when considering conductive sensing using the capcitive sensor.
+To solve this, sensing was significantly better using tin foil that was applied to the bottom of the user's shoes.

 # Potential Improvements;
 1. Since we have a small LCD screen showing the user's scores, we could add code to have it vocally output through a speaker
 2. Find a conductive material that is more durable than copper tape since the tape easily rips with greater force